FICO - The First Step to Home Ownership

 The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 The quality of your wallet begins the home buying process.
 To propel your dreams of homeownership forward, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Arcadia.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-Most people usually have a score of 650, but scores are tiered from 300 to 850.
-In recent years, however, some people have seen their score drop dramatically as a result of loss of employment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in deciding your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+In recent years, however, some people have seen their score drop by hundreds of points as a result of unemployment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in reviewing your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
 Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 740 to get a acceptable interest rate.
 If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a stronger credit score.